warden-protocol/wardenprotocol/docs/help-center/docs/spaceward/introduction.md

 SpaceWard allows you to securely carry out operations across multiple blockchains.

 You need to create a **key** (wallet) associated with a certain **Keychain** – a custodian that generates and stores keys and signs transactions.
-The Keychain will sign your transaction only it meets the **Approval Rule** you created.
+The Keychain will sign your transaction only if it meets the **Approval Rule** you created.
 Learn more: [Glossary: Keychain](https://docs.wardenprotocol.org/learn/glossary#keychain).

 This is how it works: